Union Budget 'let down like never before', will unravel soon: Cong | Politics

-Asserting that the Union Budget was a ''let down like never before'', the Congress on Monday claimed that it will unravel soon, and described the imposition of cess on petrol and diesel in the budget as ''vengeful act'' against the thousands of farmers who took out the tractor rally.
+Asserting that the Union Budget was a ''let down like never before'', the Congress on Monday claimed that it will unravel soon and described it as one that has deceived people of India, especially the poor, the working class, migrants and farmers.
+The party also described the imposition of cess on petrol and diesel in the budget as a ''vengeful act'' against the thousands of farmers who took out the tractor rally.

 The opposition party said it was a case of ''wrong diagnosis and prescription'', and that Finance Minister Nirmala Sitharaman could have been ''brave'' by extending help to the poor, but chose to be ''timid''.